Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-10-routing-this-is-what-you-need-to-know.md

 <router-outlet></router-outlet>
 ```

-Here we see the router links to our routes and a `<router-outlet>` that is used to render our actual page in.
+Here we see the router links to our routes and a `<router-outlet>` used to render our actual page.

 So what happens, the top part will always stay, and our welcome and second routes will be opened inside the `router-outlet` below.